freenas/freenas-docs/userguide/system.rst

-Once the previously active node comes back up as a standby node, use :menuselection:`System --> Update` to apply the update on the current active node (which was previously the passive node).
+Once the previously active node comes back up as a standby node, use :menuselection:`System --> Update` to apply the update on the current active node, which was previously the passive node.
 Once complete, the now standby node will reboot a second time.